-In October this year I completed a tour of the state, largely to promote my work.
+In October 2017 I completed a tour of the state, largely to promote my work.
 I spoke at the Mari Sandoz conference at Chadron, also at the Willa Cather Foundation in Red Cloud, and gave major addresses to Visit Nebraska’s Fall Conference in Omaha as well as to the Nebraska Writers Guild conference at Aurora.

 The Red House on the Niobrara is an account of my six-month stay, alone, in a tumbledown hunting lodge on a cattle ranch in remote Cherry County.

 ‘There Used to Be a Guy… But He Died’ is the story of my solitary bike ride from one end of the state to the other, 630 miles in a September heatwave.

 Between the Rockies and a Hard Place records my drive up the 100th Meridian, from Mexico to Canada and back, which took me through the heart of the state once again.